Leden/test-assignments/convious/README.md

 - `users` app contains the custom User model and related business logic.
 - `votes` app contains the Vote model and related business logic.

-This project does follows neither "fat models" nor "fat views" approach.
+This project follows neither "fat models" nor "fat views" approach.
 Instead, it attempts to contain the business logic in its own layer.
-The corresponding code usually is found within `services` module or package inside of each app.
+The corresponding code can be found in `services` module inside of each app.
+In my experience, such layout has proven to be more scalable for big projects, than the other two mentioned.

 It is also worth mentioning that some of the dependency packages (i.e. Celery) or utilities in `lib` are not used.
-This is due to the fact that this project was bootstrapped from the cookiecutter template I'm using for most of my production projects, which contains the generic set of most frequently used tools.
-In this particular case, there was no requirement for which using Celery was a proper solution.
+This is due to the fact that this project was bootstrapped from the cookiecutter template I'm using in most of my production projects, which contains the generic set of most frequently used tools.

-Additionally, a handful of simple QoL scripts and `make` commands are included in `scripts` directory and `Makefile`, respectively.
-The names are self-explanatory, and if not, the code is.

 ## Getting Started